Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

-where $\Mbf_t$ is the matrix representation of $\memory_t$.
-This is exactly the recurrence of DeltaNet \citep{Schlag2021LinearTransformersAre,Yang2024ParallelizingLinearTransformers}.
-As we perform stochastic gradient descent, we produce an online sequence of memories $\{\Mbf_i\}_{i=1}^t$, each of which is an associative memory $\memory_i$ for key-value pairs up to $(\kbf_i, \vbf_i)$.
+As we perform stochastic gradient descent, we produce an online sequence $\{\Mbf_i\}_{i=1}^t$, each of which is an associative memory $\memory_i$ for key-value pairs up to $(\kbf_i, \vbf_i)$.
 The stochastic gradient approach to streaming inputs has the advantage that $\memory_t$ focuses more on recent key-value pairs, rather than uniformly over all timesteps as in the case of unweighted RLS and unweighted linear attention.
-This recency bias allows online learners to handle non-stationary data such as text and time-series.

 \autoref{eqn:linear-sgd} is known by many names, such as the delta rule or the Widrow-Hoff algorithm \citep{Widrow1988AdaptiveSwitchingCircuits}.
-Within the adaptive filtering literature this algorithm is known as Least-Mean Squares (LMS) \citep{Haykin2014AdaptiveFilterTheory}; there it is one of the most common algorithms for handling non-stationary signals.
-Classic neurocomputing literature \citep[Equation 6.33]{Kohonen1989SelfOrganizationAssociativeMemory} has also previously studied using gradient descent with a single example to update an associative memory map.
-The iterates $\Mbf_t$ are also known as ``fast weights'', which were originally proposed by \citet{Schmidhuber1992LearningControlFastWeight} as an internal learning/optimization procedure executed at test time, in contrast to the ``slow weights'' of a neural network that are updated only at training time.
-It is also possible to apply \autoref{eqn:sgd} to iteratively produce nonlinear regressors \citep{Sun2024LearningLearnTest}.
+Within the adaptive filtering literature this recurrence is known as Least-Mean Squares (LMS) \citep{Haykin2014AdaptiveFilterTheory}, serving as one of the most common algorithms for streaming signals processing.
+From this derivation, we see that the prevalence of the update across disciplines comes from the fact that the update rule is actually an SGD update.

+In our case of sequence layers, the SGD update occurs \emph{within} the layer as part of the forward pass.
+One extension to \autoref{eqn:linear-sgd} is to consider SGD with nonlinear parametric regressors $\memory_t$.
+Indeed, this extension is equivalent to test-time training (TTT) layers proposed by \citet{Sun2024LearningLearnTest}, which apply SGD to a nonlinear memory $\memory_t$, e.g. multilayer perceptrons or linear maps with layer normalizations.
+In contrast to our associative memory derivation here, \citet{Sun2024LearningLearnTest} motivated their method by viewing the squared loss as an self-supervised auto-encoding objective.
+Another extension is to take multiple gradient steps per example $(\kbf_t, \vbf_t)$, which was recently explored by DeltaProduct \citep{Siems2025DeltaProductIncreasingExpressivity}.